 No. It's a common misconception that an uptime guarantee is a promise your website will be live whatever percent of the time is promised.
 In actuality, it's a promise to give you a refund if your website is down for more than the stated amount of time.
 Just because a web hosting company offers an uptime guarantee doesn't mean your website will never experience downtime beyond that.

 What could cause website downtime?

 In a perfect world, websites would always be live and available no matter what.
 Unfortunately, there are many possible circumstances that could result in downtime for your website.
 There are a wide range of possible causes for website downtime, including malicious hacking or DDoS attacks, software errors or hardware defects, operator error on the part of the host or website owner, planned downtime for updates or maintenance, or even natural disasters that damage your server such as earthquakes, fires, or floods.

 It's now standard practice for most web hosting companies to offer uptime guarantees ranging from 99% to 99.99% uptime.
 Very few hosts offer a 100% uptime guarantee, and some offer no official guarantee at all.

 What kind of uptime guarantee is standard?

-Most web hosting companies that offer uptime guarantees will detail the guarantee in their Terms of Service or Service Level Agreement documents.
-It will usually specify exactly what they mean by downtime, and may exclude downtime caused by “force majeure,” meaning chance occurrences or unavoidable accidents, such as a flood, earthquake, or terrorist attack (yes, some hosting companies mention this in their terms).
+Most web hosting companies that offer uptime guarantees will detail the guarantee in their terms of service (TOS) or service level agreement (SLA) documents.
+It will usually specify exactly what they mean by downtime, and may exclude downtime caused by chance occurrences or unavoidable accidents, such as a flood, earthquake, or terrorist attack (yes, some hosting companies mention this in their terms).
 The details will also specify how they measure uptime, how your refund will be calculated for any downtime beyond the guarantee, and how and when you should request your refund.

 Should I trust my web host's uptime guarantee?